What Break Up? Matt Barnes & Anansa Sims Hit The Vegas Strip Together After Messy Split

 Happy Birthday to my Beautiful Bestie @shayamb ❣️🎂🎈 My Ace, my Sister, my Partner in Crime 😄 I’m so grateful for our friendship and the 20 plus Birthday’s we’ve spent by each other’s side.
 This one was filled with laughter and tears, just know God’s got you and so do I ❤️ From 21 to 43 and beyond! #BFF I can’t get over your 21st Birthday pic 😍

-Earlier this year, Anansa hinted that she was single in a series of instagram posts then Matt Barnes reacted by claiming the mother was keeping their son away from him while they were split.
-This left the mom to defend herself in another series of posts and screen shots on social media.
-Matt eventually apologized publicly to Anansa for leaking their lengthy text conversation and speaking harshly about her parenting.
+Earlier this year, Anansa hinted that she was single in a series of Instagram posts then Matt Barnes reacted by claiming the mother was keeping their son, Ashton Joseph Barnes, away from him.
+This left the mom to defend herself in another series of posts and screenshots on social media.
+Matt eventually apologized publicly to Anansa for leaking their lengthy text conversation and for speaking harshly about her parenting.

 Seems like they’re all healed from their hiccup.
 Good for them!
 What do you think about Anansa and Matt hanging together again?